dddrrreee/cs140e-23win/labs/7-bootloader/README.md

 ***NOTE: Make sure you start with the [PRELAB](PRELAB.md)!***

-The next few labs will remove to remove all magic from your pi setup by going downward and having you write and replace all of our code.
+The last two labs have been intense --- we take a bit of a breather
+lab: no assembly, weird bugs from register corruptions, etc.

+Today you'll write the bootloader code.
+Both the r/pi side code that asks for a binary  (`bootloader.bin`) and the Unix side that sends it (`pi-install`).
+  - The bootloader protocol is defined in: [BOOTLOADER](./BOOTLOADER.md).

+After this lab, the main missing piece of the current system will be the UART driver (`staff-objs/uart.o`) which we will do fairly soon.
+At that poit you'll have removed all magic from your pi setup by writing all the code down to the bare metal.
 The only code running when you boot (and the only code you run to boot) will either be stuff you wrote, or simple library routines we give you (which you can also replace!).

-Today's lab is a big step in that direction.
-You will:

-  - Write your own bootloader (both the Unix and pi side) to replace what we used last lab (i.e., `pi-install` and `bootloader.bin`).

-In the next lab you will write your own versions of the low-level device code your bootloader needs to control the UART hardware (what talks to the TTY-USB device connecting your pi and laptop).
-You will then be able to drop in your `gpio.o` and your `uart.o` and replace almost all of our hardware-level code.

-#### A strong coding hint (PLEASE DO THIS!)

-For this lab you're writing two pieces of code that talk to each other through messages.
-If at all possible I would strongly suggest you figure out how to have two code windows side-by-side, one holding the pi code, the other holding the unix code.
-This allows you to easily check that the bytes you send in one have a matching set of receives on the other.

-With two coding windows, if you have a good grasp of the protocol below and of the helper functions, you may be able to type all this out in about 10-20 minutes.
-If not, it could take hours.
+The lab has two parts:
+  1. Write the unix side `my-install` (named to differentiate from `pi-install`) and make sure that works.
+  2. Write the pi side `bootloader.bin`, install it on your pi and make sure both work together.

-#### Sign off.
+#### Checkoff

 The checkoff for this lab is pretty simple: bootload some programs and check they work the same.
 More specifically:

   - `make check` in `tests/output-boot-trace` should pass.
   - [checkoff-tests/README](checkoff-tests/README.md) gives more decription.

+fix this.  what is going on here?

 More detailed: